Assistance from Seattle and King County Salvation Army.

-The application process will normally require a photo ID for all adults 18 and older in the home, verification of the family incomes, proof of family home address, and also verification of children's ages 17 and under in the home.
+The application process will normally require a photo ID for all adults 18 and older in the home and verification of the family incomes.
+There also needs to be proof of family home address, and also verification of children's ages 17 and under in the home.

 The Seattle Salvation Army Senior Centers are diverse in the services they offer.
 Many people say they are fun and they offer a caring, warm, and friendly atmosphere for all those seniors and elderly in the Seattle and greater King County region.

 The centers can provide a wide variety of services and assistance programs to seniors, such as blood pressure check-up, daily meals, grocery table, pet food, flu shots, foot care, eye screening, and income tax preparation.
 Also get information on government assistance such as Medicaid, free health care clinics in the region, and other public assistance that is tailored for seniors.

 There are several sites in King County Washington.
 Most of them are listed below.
 They combine Family Services (or financial aid, free gasoline, case management, etc.) with a low cost Family or Thrift store.
 Everyone from the low income to elderly or disabled can try a Salvation Army center in King County or the city of Seattle.